tanepiper/jquery.ui.pwstrength/README.md

 Callback Functions
 ==================

-The widget provides two callback functions, onLoad and onKeyUp.
+The plugin provides two callback functions, onLoad and onKeyUp.
 You can use them like this:

 ```javascript